TheGoodRob/GlycopepSearch/README.md

 GlycopepSearch
 ==============

-Search for mass spectrometry spectra of glycosylated peptides
+Search for tandem mass spectrometry spectra of glycosylated peptides